 There are 3 types:

-- Familial eosinophilia—caused by problems in genes that control eosinophil growth
+- Familial—caused by problems in genes that control eosinophil growth

 |White Blood Cells|